herbdool/paragraphs_aplenty/README.md

 ## Sub-modules

-*Paragraphs Aplenty Gallery* provides a Gallery paragraphs type that uses the Colorbox module to provide a way to scroll through a group of images.
+*Gallery* provides a Gallery paragraphs type that uses the Colorbox module to provide a way to scroll through a group of images.

-*Paragraphs Aplenty Quicktabs* provides a Quicktabs paragraphs type that uses the Quicktabs module to provide a way to display a collection of tabs.
+*Quicktabs* provides a Quicktabs paragraphs type that uses the Quicktabs module to provide a way to display a collection of tabs.

+*Classy* adds background, margin, padding and width class fields to the main paragraph types provided by Paragraphs Aplenty.
+It currently does not support Gallery or Quicktabs.

 ## Install